 - Use coconut oil when you’re massaging – which can help to maintain your roots and keep them moisturised.
 This may aid the process of normal hair growth.

-5 practical tips for getting the longer hair you’ve always longed for
+5 practical hair growth tips for longer hair

 - Get it trimmed regularly – getting your hair cut may initially sound as though you’re defeating the object of growing it, but getting the ends chopped off on a regular basis means you’ll be getting rid of the split ends that can cause your hair to break.4